Former Fed Reveals Grim Details On @user-fg8pt8pp3o's Murder

 I'm actually watching a documentary right now on it for you guys that I'll probably react to.

-Then I do crime documentary breakdowns here, as you guys can see.
+Then I do crime documentary breakdowns here.

-Uh, you know, you got uh your boy here, let me enlarge this size real fast.
+Let me enlarge this size real fast.

-Okay, you got Whitey Bulger here, right?
+You got Whitey Bolger here, right?

 Legendary crook back in the day.

-I got this biggest serial killer in his FBI history, the unibomber, OJ Simpson right here.
+I got the biggest serial killer in his FBI history, the Unabomber.

-This one got the this one, actually I really enjoyed doing this, guys.
+This one got the, this one actually, I really enjoyed doing this, guys.

-Look at this, it's so fucking lame.
+It's so fucking lame.

-But I break down the entire case in here um and actually expose who was the likely killer in it.
+But I break down the entire case in here and actually expose who was the likely killer in it.

-This is the uh FBI shootout from Miami.
+This is the FBI shootout from Miami.

 A lot of you guys requested this one as well.

-Oh yeah, that one was really violent.
+Oh, yeah, that one was really violent.

-And then obviously you got Fresh of Fate, you got Freshman Clips, and you got freshman CEO.
+You got Fresh Fit Clips, and you got Freshman CEO.

 Subscribe to all three of those channels as well.